Thanks for stopping by!

 Award winners will be required to submit a brief description of the course project and outcomes at the end of the semester.

 Budgets should be proposed with a paragraph (3-4 sentences) justifying the budget included in the space provided in the submission form.
-Funding must be spent by the end of the Fiscal Year 2021 and conform to guidelines for the use of state funds.
+Funding must be spent by the end of the fiscal year in which it was awarded and conform to guidelines for the use of state funds.
 Funds should be directly tied to students’ experiences and learning.

 Mini-grants can include funding for: